 When it comes to the communication aspect, find a platform where you can:

-- Share photos and videos from company-wide efforts (i.e., volunteer days and fundraisers).
+- Share photos and videos from company-wide efforts on an activity feed (i.e., media from your corporate volunteer days and fundraisers).

 - Let employees share their social impact.
-Can each employee set up a profile page to share their achievements?
+Can each employee set up an individual profile within the platform to share their achievements?